 Select Retro Meeting with the arrows, then use the dropdown to select the Energy Levels retro template.

 The icebreaker box is checked on by default.
 You don’t have to do one, but we recommend it.
 They offer a chance to break the ice and get everyone in a chatty mood that encourages active participation.

-When you’ve made your choices, hit that Start Meeting to kick things off!
+When you’ve made your choices, hit that Add Meeting to kick things off!

 If you’re doing an icebreaker, you’ll have a random question to answer.
 You can refresh it if you want another option, or create your own.
 Maybe something about your favorite energy drink?

 After the icebreaker you’ll move on to the reflect stage.
 This is where you get into the principles of the Energy Levels retro discussed above.